Salman Alfarid

-Muhammad Salman Alfarid (born 16 April 2002) is an Indonesian professional footballer who plays as a left-back for Liga 1 club Persebaya Surabaya.
+Muhammad Salman Alfarid (born 16 April 2002) is an Indonesian professional footballer who plays as a left-back or a centre-back for Liga 2 club PSS Sleman.

 Club career

 Persija Jakarta

 He was signed for Persija Jakarta to play in Liga 1 in the 2020 season.
 Alfarid made his first-team debut on 19 September 2021 in a match against Persipura Jayapura at the Indomilk Arena, Tangerang.

 Persebaya Surabaya

 April 2022, he joined Persebaya Surabaya with undisclosed fee.
 Salman made his professional debut on 16 December 2022 in a match against Persija Jakarta at the Maguwoharjo Stadium, Sleman.

 International career

+Alfarid was part of the Indonesia U-16 team that won the 2018 AFF U-16 Youth Championship and the Indonesia U-19 team that finished third in 2019 AFF U-19 Youth Championship.
 In November 2019, Alfarid was named as Indonesia U-20 All Stars squad, to play in U-20 International Cup held in Bali.